gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 ##### Vulnerability management process

-Conformance with a recognised standard such asISO/IEC 30111:2019, andCSA CCM v3.0.1can provide appropriate evidence of aneffective vulnerability management process.
-Note that these standards donotexplicitly set out acceptable timescales for mitigation.
+Conformance with a recognised standard such as ISO/IEC 30111:2019 , and CSA CCM v3.0.1 can provide appropriate evidence of an effective vulnerability management process .
+Note that these standards do not explicitly set out acceptable timescales for mitigation.

 You should seek evidence, public assertions and prior history that your service provider applies security updates or other effective mitigations within the timescales set out below.